BinarySoftware/C-Display/README.md

 - forgivable - if shape passes out of screen bounds, it will be simply cut to bounds
 - lightweight - no need to explain that.
+- Extremely fast - 360 FPS achieved in demanding Game Of Life benchmark in Mono mode, with 214 FPS in Color
 - automated screen sizing to dimensions of your current console instance -> possibility to adjust shapes based on screen size